portellam/lockdown.sh/README.md

 # lockdown.sh
 ### v1.0.0 | [Download](#4-download)
-`lockdown.sh` is a single-file zero-config shell script to be run to lockdown a newly installed Linux OS. `Lockdown.sh` aims to set a sensible baseline which can be built upon for specific needs.
+`lockdown.sh` is a single-file zero-config shell script to be run to lockdown a newly installed Linux OS. `lockdown.sh` aims to set a sensible baseline which can be built upon for specific needs.

 ## Table of Contents